What is a Corporation?

 - To show that a corporation does not exist, you must check both the provincial and federal databases.

-How to check an Ontario provincial corporation
+How to Check an Ontario Provincial Corporation

-- Provincially, this registration can be checked by running a search using the corporation’s name with the Ministry of Government Services.
-As well, anyone can search it in person on the second floor at 375 University Avenue in Toronto(click here for more information from the Ministry).
+- Provincially, this registration can be verified by conducting a search using the corporation’s name through the Ministry of Government Services.
+Additionally, anyone can search for it in person on the second floor at 375 University Avenue in Toronto (click here for more information from the Ministry).

-How to check a federal corporation
+How to Check a Federal Corporation

 - If a corporation does not exist provincially, it may be federal.

-- The search will provide you with an informative search result similar to the corporate profile report if the corporation exists and a “0 results” page if the corporation does not exist.
+- The search will provide you with an informative search result similar to the corporate profile report if the corporation exists, and a “0 results” page if the corporation does not exist.

 You can also avoid the hassles of running the searches yourself by hiring a business service provider who can run the search for you.
 A list of several providers can be found on the ServiceOntario website, though this list is not exhaustive.